folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

 }
 ```

-The external endpoint /okapi is being redicrectd to your internal port 9130.
+The subpath /okapi of your domain is being redicrectd to your internal port 9130.
 Thus, the Okapi port 9130 does not need to be released to outside of your network.
+**Note**: If you want to host multiple tenants on a server, you can configure NGINX to either open a new port for each tenant or set up different paths on the same port (e.g. /tenat1, /tenant2).

 Edit the url and tenant in stripes.config.js.
 The url will be requested by a FOLIO client, thus a browser.
+Make sure that you use the public IP or domain of your serve.
 Use http only if you want to access your FOLIO installation only from within your network.

 ```
   edit stripes.config.js